Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 mural

 the specific symbol for Chrone and Rat are recognised, both by chrone.
 Chrone thinks the symbols are liked to the gemstones.
+1st = exploration, 2nd = growth, 3rd = flow, 7th = whimsy

+they try to claw out the gems but ofc nothing happens

+hading back to the city

+they get the message and only chron sees the falling starts